jlengstorf/lengstorf.com/content/drafts/labels.md

 What's my aversion to becoming "a CrossFitter" or a "digital nomad"?

 Of course, the _obvious_ reason is that I'm such a goddamned special little snowflake that I can't be labeled.
 But debilitating narcissism aside, I just don't feel comfortable waving the banners of a group.

+### Before we start, let's talk about me and my mountains of privilege for a second.

+There are two discussions we can have about labels:

+1. The labels we apply to ourselves.
+2. The labels other people apply to us.

+I have _way_ too much privilege to talk about external labels — so I won't.

+In this post, I'm _only_ talking about self-imposed labels, and my own strong opinions about why that's usually a bad idea.

+Also, **I'm not intending this to be a "here's how everyone should live their lives" kind of thing.
+Think I'm wrong?
+Let's talk about it (like adults) [in the comments](#comments).**

 ## But Isn't "Anti-Label" a Label?